johnathan-convertino-afrl/open1553/docs/linux_build/zybo/HOWTO_AD_BOOTFS.md

     - The above is the last version that works with uEnv.txt, you've been warned.
 4. Set your cross compiler.
     - export CROSS_COMPILE=arm-linux-gnueabi-
-5. Configure u-boot for the zed.
+5. Configure u-boot for the zybo.
-    - make zynq_zed_defconfig
+    - make zynq_zybo_defconfig
 6. Build uboot.
     - make
 7. Once completed, the root of the u-boot repository will contain output files. u-boot.elf is the one you need (may need to rename uboot to uboot.elf).